Oh-RAM! One and a Half Round Atomic Memory: MWMR Algorithm

 \section{MWMR Algorithm \omam{}}

-Motivated by the impossibility result, we sought a solution that involves three or four communications exchanges per operation.
-We now present our MWMR algorithm \omam{}: \emph{One and a half Round Multi-writer Atomic Memory}.
-We need to impose an ordering on the values that are concurrently written by multiple writers.
-Since writers may have the same local timestamp, we differentiate them by associating each value with a \emph{tag} consisting of a pair of a timestamp $ts$ and the \emph{id} of the writer.
-We use lexicographic comparison to order tags (cf.~\cite{LS97}).
-The read protocol is identical to the {SWMR} setting, thus in Algorithm \ref{alg:trifastmwmr} we present only the pseudocode for writer and server processes.
+We seek a solution for the \mw{} setting that involves \emph{three} communications exchanges per read operation and \emph{four} exchanges per write operation.
+We now present our \mw{} algorithm \omam{}: \emph{{\sf O}ne and a {\sf h}alf round {\sf M}ulti-writer {\sf A}tomic {\sf M}emory}.
+To impose an ordering on the values written by the writers we associate each value with a tag \emph{tg} defined as the pair $\tup{ts,id}$, where $ts$ is a timestamp and \emph{id} is the identifier of a writer.
+Tags are ordered lexicographically (cf.~\cite{LS97}).
+The read protocol is identical to the one presented in section \ref{sec:osam} for algorithm \osam{} (except that tags are used instead of timestamps).
+Thus, for algorithm \omam{} we briefly describe only the protocols that differ, and that is, the writer and server protocols.

-\ppp{Writer Protocol.} This protocol is similar to \cite{LS97}.
-When a write operation is invoked, a writer $w$ broadcasts a \emph{discover} message to all servers (line \ref{line:srvr:bdcast_discover}), and waits for ${|\srvSet|}/{2} +1$ \emph{discoverAck} messages.
-Once the \emph{discoverAck} messages are collected, writer $w$ determines the maximum timestamp $maxTS$ from the tags (line \ref{line:srvr:find_max}) and creates a new local tag $tag$, in which it assigns its id and sets the timestamp to one higher than the maximum, $tag = \tup{maxTS +1, w_i}$ (line \ref{line:srvr:update_tag}).
-The writer then broadcasts a \emph{writeRequest} message, including this tag, the value to be written, and its write operation, $tag$, $v$, and $write\_op$ to all servers (line \ref{line:srvr:bdcast_write_req}).
-It then waits for ${|\srvSet|}/{2} +1$ \emph{writeAck} messages (line \ref{line:srvr:write_wait_majority_mwmr}) before terminating.
+{\bf Writer Protocol.} This protocol is similar to \cite{LS97}.
+When a write operation is invoked, a writer $w$ monotonically increases its local write operation counter $write\_op$, empties the set $mAck$ that holds the received acknowledgment messages (L\ref{line:omam:writer:reset:start} - \ref{line:omam:writer:reset:end}), and it broadcasts a \act{discover} message to all servers $s \in \srvSet$ (L\ref{line:omam:srvr:bdcast_discover}).
+It then waits to collect \act{discoverAck} messages from a majority of servers, ${|\srvSet|}/{2} +1$.
+While collecting \act{discoverAck} messages, writer $w$ checks the $write\_op$ variable that is included in the message $m$ and discards any message where the value of $write\_op < m.write\_op$ (L\ref{line:omam:writer:check_fresh:start} - \ref{line:omam:writer:check_fresh:end}).
+This, happens in order to avoid any delayed \act{discoverAck} messages sent during previous write operations.
+Once the {\act{discoverAck}} messages are collected, writer $w$ determines the maximum timestamp $maxTS$ from the tags included in the received messages (L\ref{line:omam:srvr:find_max}) and creates a new local tag $\tg{}$, in which it assigns its id and sets the timestamp to one higher than the maximum one, $tg = \tup{maxTS +1, w}$ (L\ref{line:omam:srvr:update_tag}).
+The writer then broadcasts a {\act{writeRequest}} message, including the updated tag, the value to be written, its write operation counter and id, $\tg{}$, $v$, $write\_op$ and $w$, to all the participating servers (L\ref{line:omam:srvr:bdcast_write_req}).
+It then waits to collect ${|\srvSet|}/{2} +1$ {\act{writeAck}} messages (L\ref{line:omam:srvr:write_wait_majority}) for completion.

-\ppp{Server Protocol.} Servers react to messages from the readers exactly as in Algorithm \ref{alg:trifast}.
-Here we describe server actions for \emph{discover} and \emph{writeRequest} messages.
+{\bf Server Protocol.} Servers react to messages from the readers exactly as in Algorithm \osam{}.
+Here we describe server actions for {\sf{discover}} and {\sf{writeRequest}} messages.